What is a Scuba Dive Computer?

 This is similar to when you take a bottle of carbonated soda and you shake the bottle.
 When you open the cap the sudden reduction in pressure causes the foaming of the soda when the carbonation is released.
 In principle it works similar when you come up too fast from a dive that requires a decompression stop during the ascend.
 It certainly happens more slowly and less explosive.
 The concentrated Nitrogen bubbles and needs to escape somehow which in the worst case will end fatally.

-Similar to the old-fashioned dive tables, a dive computer uses a decompression model based on length, depth and air mix to monitor and calculate the Nitrogen concentration in your bloodstream and body.
+Similar to the old-fashioned dive tables, these modern computing devices use a decompression model based on length, depth and air mix to monitor and calculate the Nitrogen concentration in your bloodstream and body.
 The computer tracks this information in real-time and continuously informs you of how long you have left.
-Following the instructions of the dive computer will ensure a safe dive without any decompression sickness.
+Following the instructions and alerts will ensure a safe dive without any decompression sickness.
 It’s an easy and reliable instrument to avoid a potentially fatal or at least very costly mistake when diving.
 A few hours in a hyperbaric chamber to treat decompression sickness will typically cost many thousands of dollars.

 Dive computers vary in price.
 The cheaper models are typically geared towards the more recreational diver while the higher end, and more expensive, models typically have all the bells and whistles that a semi-professional or professional diver requires.